-the paper, the systematic uncertainties associated with the DEM calculation and the uncertainty in the VLA flux calibration may be much larger (as discussed in §6.4).
+In order to isolate the active region fluxes from any largerscale background, identical background-subtraction approaches were used in both the bremsstrahlung prediction and the radio observation to allow quantitative comparison between the data sets.
+This involved using the solar disk around the border of each region to estimate the disk emission within the region itself.
+This was done for concentric borders up to 3' outside each region, using the average result to calculate the region flux and the variation in the total region flux as a measure of the uncertainty.
+Note that while these uncertainties are quoted for the remainder of the paper, the systematic uncertainties associated with the DEM calculation and the uncertainty in the VLA flux calibration may be much larger (as discussed in Section 6.4).
 The flux from each region is plotted in Figure 5 where the regions have been classified based on their maximum polarization brightness temperature and their proximity to the solar limb.

 We emphasize peak circular polarization brightness temperature rather than degree of polarization because the effective noise level in the latter is very high.
-This is due to both the noise level in Stokes I and V and our inability to fully restore the disk emission in total intensity which greatly affects the low intensity regions.
-In addition, the large beam size at 2.8 GHz results in smearing between any smaller gyroresonance sources and the more extended bremsstrahlung emission.
-In some cases (notably region 10), oppositely polarized gyroresonance sources overlap within the 25" beam size and cancel, resulting in artificially low polarization.
-All the regions with strong circular polarization show degrees of polarization greater than 30%, but this is likely an underestimate.
+This is due to both the noise level in stokes I and V and our inability to fully restore the disk emission in total intensity which greatly affects the low intensity regions.
+In addition, the large beam size at 2.8 GHz results in smearing between any smaller gyroresonance sources

-Fig. 5.-: Total flux observed in each region at left: 2.783 GHz and right: 17 GHz is plotted against the total predicted optically thin bremsstrahlung emission.
+Figure 5.
+Total flux observed in each region at left: 2.783 GHz and right: 17 GHz is plotted against the total predicted optically thin bremsstrahlung emission.
 The dotted lines indicate where the bremsstrahlung prediction equals the observed flux.
 Regions which lie above the line have more observed flux than is predicted, suggesting gyoresonance emission.
 Regions which lie below the line are non-physical and indicate more predicted optically thin bremsstrahlung emission than the total observed flux.
-Regions labelled in red have peak polarization brightness temperatures of $T_B \geq 10^5 {\rm K}$, blue regions have $5 \times 10^4 \leq T_B \leq 10^5 {\rm K}$, black regions have $T_B \leq 5 \times 10^4 {\rm K}$, and green regions lie above the solar limb.
+Regions labeled in red have peak polarization brightness temperatures of $T{\rm B} \ge 10^5$ K, blue regions have $5 \times 10^4 \le T{\rm B} \le 10^5$ K, black regions have $T{\rm B} \le 5 \times 10^4$ K, and green regions lie above the solar limb.